Located in the old Leechburg Hotel, formerly The Twisted Thistle, National Public House is a high-end dining experience in Leechburg.

 One of the museum’s highlights is the collection of vintage photographs, which offer a glimpse into daily life in Leechburg over the past century.
 There are also exhibits dedicated to the town’s history as a center of industry, with displays of local factories and the people who worked in them.

 For those interested in military history, the museum has a collection of artifacts and memorabilia from the various wars in which local residents have served.
-There are also displays on the town’s role in the Underground Railroad and on the Native American tribes that once lived in the area.
+It also displays the town’s role in the Underground Railroad and the Native American tribes that once lived in the area.

 Overall, I highly recommend visiting the Leechburg Museum for anyone interested in local history.
 The exhibits are well-curated and informative, and the staff is friendly and knowledgeable.
 It’s a great way to learn more about this fascinating corner of Pennsylvania.

-The Museum is open Wednesdays and Saturdays, Noon to 3PM.
+The Museum is open Wednesdays and Saturdays from noon to 3PM.
 It is closed in January and February.
-Located at 118 First Street.
+It is located at 118 First Street.

-This is the main artery that connects Leechburg with Westmoreland County.
-There is a pedestrian walkway on the Eastern side of the bridge.
+This is the main artery connecting Leechburg with Westmoreland County.
+A pedestrian walkway is on the Eastern side of the bridge.

 You can get great views of the bridge from the island in the middle of the Kiskiminetas River during dry periods of Summer.
 You can also travel under the bridge where River Avenue connects to the Riverfront Park.

 First erected in 1862, the original bridge was swept away by a flood only 13 years later.
-A second bridge was built in 1876 that was destroyed as well.
+A second bridge was built in 1876, but it was also destroyed.
 The third bridge was built in 1889 and raised above the flood level in 1907.
 The final bridge was built in 1935, but not due to a destroyed bridge this time.

-In 1984, the bridge was rehabilitated.
-It is 669 feet long and 43 feet wide.
-It carries three lanes of traffic across the river.
+The bridge was rehabilitated in 1984.
+It is 669 feet long and 43 feet wide and carries three lanes of traffic across the river.

 Leechburg High School has been around in its current form since 1922.
 The elementary school joined the complex in the 1990s to house all of Leechburg’s students.